riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/06-client-side-interactivity.md

 -------------------------------------

 In DotVVM, the binding expressions are translated to JavaScript and evaluated directly in the browser.
+You can also use expressions in [value bindings](https://www.dotvvm.com/docs/tutorials/basics-value-binding/2.0).

 ### Default.dothtml